 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.

-Fish vendors frantically lug their buckets into the shadows.
-A gang of photographers emerge from the woodwork to snatch a spot near the old train track/footpath.
-Several men hastily lower the market's makeshift roofs as pineapples and mangosteens tumble from their baskets.
-A lazy day at Samut Songkhram's small but tightly packed Mae Khlong market has instantly transformed into a chaotic spectacle.
-Turning around, I realise why: "That train's not going to try coming through here, is it?"
+Fish vendors lug their buckets into the shadows.
+Photographers emerge from the woodwork to snatch a spot near the track.
+Men lower the umbrellas as pineapples and mangosteens tumble from their baskets.
+A lazy day at Samut Songkhram's Mae Khlong market has transformed into a chaotic scene.
+Turning around, we realise why: "That train's not going to try coming through here, is it?"

-This small market along the Mae Khlong river some 70 kilometres southwest of Bangkok goes by the local nickname "talaat sieng thay", which loosely translates to "dangerous but you have to go anyway market".
-At first glance, the market doesn't seem "dangerous" in the least, but it is cramped.
-As I push my way through an especially crowded section of the narrow train-tracks that are used as the market's main footpath, it strikes me how I can hardly fit through an area that, at some point anyway, was wide enough for a train to pass through.
+Set along the Mae Khlong river some 70 kilometres southwest of Bangkok the market is also known as Talad Rom Hub, or "Folding Umbrella Market."
+Another nickname is "Talad Sieng thay", which loosely translates to "dangerous but you have to go anyway market".
+At first glance, it doesn't seem "dangerous," but it is cramped.
+We could hardly push through the narrow tracks used as the market's main footpath; a full-size locomotive getting through seemed out of the question.

-My first impression is that this a great place to pick up fresh fruit, vegetables and spices, and I find the market to boast a particularly fine selection of fresh fish, including no shortage of the Samut Songkhram specialty pla tuu (mackerel).
-Although most vendors sell fresh foods to be prepared later on, a handful offer ready-to-eat finger foods for munching as you walk.
+Our first impression was that it's a great place to pick up fresh fruit, vegetables and spices, and we found the market to boast a fine selection of fresh fish, including no shortage of the Samut Songkhram specialty pla tuu (Thai mackerel).
+Though most vendors sell fresh foods to be prepared later on, a handful offer ready-to-eat finger foods for munching as you walk.

-Apart from its impressive selection of fish and curious setting around old train-tracks near the river, Mae Khlong reminds me of countless other Thailand wet markets: colourful, eclectic, pungent, hot and tight.
-Of course, from a Western point of view, markets like this are anything but ordinary.
+Apart from its impressive selection of fish and curious setting around old train tracks near the river, Mae Khlong reminded us of countless other Thai wet markets: colourful, eclectic, pungent, hot and tight.
+From a Western traveller's point of view, markets like this are anything but ordinary.

-Then, just past noon, something extraordinary starts to happen.
-At the drop of a hat, the entire market moves away from the train tracks, squeezing adult, child, table and product into the dark inner network of corridors a couple of metres away from the main selling zone around the tracks.
-The scene has echoes of a mediaeval village swiftly shuttering indoors to make way for a mob of pillaging hooligans.
-A local vendor yells at a handful of photographers still on the tracks while flapping his arms like a pelican cleaning its wings: "Move to the sides!
+Then, just past noon, something extraordinary began to unravel.
+Within a minute or two after the blow of a whistle, the entire market moved away from the tracks, squeezing adult, child, table and product into a dark inner network of corridors.
+It had echoes of a mediaeval village shuttering indoors to make way for a mob of pillaging hooligans.
+A local vendor yelled at a handful of photographers still on the tracks while flapping his arms like a pelican cleaning its wings: "Move to the sides!
 Move to the sides!"

-Within 15 seconds of the first signs of something bizarre taking shape, I turn around and ...
+Within 15 seconds of the first signs of something bizarre taking shape, we turned around and ...

-Those narrow, ancient looking tracks that I was struggling to fit through minutes earlier are now being occupied by a full-size steel locomotive.
-"Did the train take a wrong turn?
-Am I in the midst of a vivid dream based on that Denzel Washington movie about an out-of-control train?"
-These thoughts run through my mind as I stand no more than a half metre from steel wheels rolling centimetres above displays of rambutan and lychee.
+Those narrow, ancient looking tracks that I was struggling to fit through minutes earlier were now occupied by a full-size steel locomotive.
+We stood no more than a couple of feet from steel wheels rolling beside piles of rambutan, durian and lychee.

-In reality, the train is going about its daily routine of picking up and dropping off a handful of passengers from the seemingly defunct rail station located directly on the banks of the river near the market.
-In less than one minute, the entire place goes like clockwork from relaxed market, to chaos, to train, and back to relaxed market.
+The train was just going about its daily routine of picking up and dropping off a handful of passengers from the small rail station located directly on the banks of the river near the market.
+In less than one minute, the entire place goes from relaxed market, to chaos, to train, and back to relaxed market.

-It's indeed a jaw-dropping experience to see a full size train come cruising through a tight market.
+It's indeed a jaw-dropping experience to see a full-size train come cruising through a tight market.
 With that said, use caution if you go, and remember that you're not seeing things in line with reality when looking through the lens of a camera.
-The train moves fast for such close quarters and accidents have happened in the past (and I don't just mean a watermelon getting run over).
+The train moves fast for such close quarters and accidents have happened in the past (and we don't just mean a watermelon getting run over).